bipio-server/bipio-contrib/haraka/README.md

   The plugins will look for the existence of the `BIPIO_SERVER_ROOT` environment variable to find the Bipio server bootstrap, so set this to your installation path.

+A sample upstart script `upstart_haraka.conf` has been included for reference, it shows how this environment variable should be set.

 How ever else Haraka is configured is up to you, it's [extensively documented](http://haraka.github.io).

-A sample upstart script `upstart_haraka.conf` has been included for reference.

 ## Testing SMTP